Here, we take an in-depth look at the latest monitoring information for Iceland.

 - As stated in the Icelandic Media Act: From Icelandic Law on Media: “The Media Commission shall promote media literacy, diversity and pluralism in the media, protect freedom of expression and the public's right to information.
 The Media Commission shall especially promote that the protection of children is respected, according to the instructions of this law.”

-- The Hotline (Police) and Helpline (Red Cross Iceland) are available to children to report matters of concern.
+- The Helpline (Red Cross Iceland) are available to children to report matters of concern.

 - The Office of Children's Ombudsman has been active for 25 years.
 Children can complain to them, and their messages will be prioritised.